PetroFeed/js-style-guide/README.md

     }(this);
     ```
   - Our own modules should use prototypical style.
 Others should follow convention of the technology chosen (ie. Backbone, jQuery, etc.)
+  - Abstract 3rd party modules under 'Tools' so that we can hot-swap them easier if we would like. (ie. Underscore, templating, moment, etc.)

     **[[⬆]](#TOC)**